Construction RFI Meaning and Template

 construction rfi template example

 How Do You Improve RFIs?
-9 Best Practices for RFIs in Construction
+10 Best Practices for RFIs in Construction

 When it comes to construction RFIs, change your mindset.
 Instead of seeing RFIs as a necessary evil to just put up with, view them as an opportunity for streamlining and improving the design, engineering and construction processes.
+Technology can help make communication more efficient and improve the RFI process.
 When you need technical answers to a knotty question, you need mobile technology that can accommodate efficient, accurate and user-friendly RFIs and kill the drama before it can even begin.
-Here are 10 ways to improve the RFI process in construction:
+Ultimately, documenting each step of the RFI process ensures accountability but technology can make it relatively painless.

 construction rfi tips and tricks infographic

-How to Submit Better RFIs in the Construction Industry
+How to Submit Better Construction RFIs

 1. Know That Timing Is Everything